-- The emplacement landform would be designed to look less "engineered" when viewed from Muswellbrook (i.e. incorporation of macro-relief to avoid simple blocky forms). - Surface water drainage from the emplacement landform would incorporate micro-relief to increase drainage stability and avoid major engineered drop structures where practical. - MACH Energy would progressively develop and revegetate the final landform, to reduce visual impacts in Muswellbrook and other local vantage points.
+- The emplacement landform would be designed to look less "engineered" when viewed from Muswellbrook (i.e. incorporation of macro-relief to avoid simple blocky forms). - Surface water drainage from the emplacement landform would incorporate micro-relief to increase drainage stability and avoid major engineered drop structures where practical. - MACH Energy would progressively develop and revegetate the final landform, to reduce visual impacts in Muswellbrook and other local vantage points. - The final void (and associated drainage network) would be shaped to reflect a less engineered profile that is more consistent with the surrounding natural environment. - The final void has been designed as a long-term groundwater sink to maximise groundwater flows from the Eastern Out of Pit Emplacement to the final void. - The Project has been designed to reduce the potential for visual effects by maximising the topographic shielding of the evening and night-time mining operations by the Eastern Out of Pit Emplacement. - MACH Energy would continue to progressively develop and revegetate the final landform to reduce visual impacts in Muswellbrook, and continue to monitor the performance of rehabilitation and implement remediation as required. - Landform profiling and rehabilitation of the Eastern Out of Pit Emplacement would continue to be undertaken progressively over the life of the Project (as evident at the existing MPO).

-A conceptual final landform and further discussion on the specific macro and micro-relief proposed for the final landform are presented in the MOD 3 EA (MACH Energy, 2017b).
+A conceptual final landform and further discussion on the specific macro and micro-relief proposed for the final landform are presented in the Project EIS (MACH Energy, 2021).